 Can I defer my place?

-For our Taught Master's degrees, you may usually defer your place for a year upon request.
 For Research degrees, deferrals will be dependent upon agreement from your proposed supervisor, who will need to consider if appropriate supervision will still be available.

 Can I change my course of study?